A Primer on Deep Learning for Causal Inference: Causal Identification and Estimation Strategies

 \subsubsection{Treatment Modeling: Non-Parametric Matching}

-{ \numberline{\thesubsubsection}{Non-Parametric Matching}} Another common approach is balancing the treated and control covariate distributions through matching.
+A common treatment-modeling strategy is balancing the treated and control covariate distributions through matching.
 Matching requires the analyst to select a distance measure that captures the difference in observed covariate distributons between a treated and untreated unit \citep{austin2011introduction}.
-Units with treatment status $T$ can then be matched with one or more counterparts with treatment status $1-T$ using a variety of algorithms \citet{stuart2010matching}.
+Units with treatment status $T$ can then be matched with one or more counterparts with treatment status $1-T$ using a variety of algorithms \citep{stuart2010matching}.
 In a one-to-one matching scenario where each treated unit has an otherwise identical untreated counterpart, the covariate distribution of treated and control units is indistinguishable.